If you have experience working on projects, you know how important it is to have the right task management software to assist you in your work.

 Looking for an Asana and Monday alternative?
 Try Plaky

 Plaky is a free task management platform that has a colorful and user-friendly interface.
 Unlike monday.com and Asana, it has an unlimited number of users and workspaces in the free plan.
-It also offers private boards in the free plan.

 With Plaky, you can: